How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 fatal: Authentication failed for 'https://github.com/...'

-5.2 SSH Authentication Error and Registering Public Keys
+5.2 SSH Authentication Errors and Registering Public Keys

 Solution:

-1. Generate an SSH key (if you don’t have one):
+1. Generate an SSH key if you do not already have one:

 ssh-keygen -t ed25519 -C "your.email@example.com"